 - Check prices and reviews: Agoda

-Are you ready to spend 3 days in Ho Chi Minh City alone?
+Are you ready to travel alone to Ho Chi Minh City?

 And just because I had an incident while travelling solo to Saigon doesn’t mean it will happen to everyone.
 If you follow these solo safety tips, you will have a good and safe time in Ho Chi Minh City.